BLuckoo/Module-4-Challenge-School-District-Analysis/README.md

 5. The medium-sized schools, with a student population between 1,000 to 2,000 has the highest overall passing percentage.

 6. The charter schools have a much higher overall passing percentage than the district schools, 90% versus 54%.

+7. There may be a need to collect further data and more analysis may be required to find out if class size and socio-economic factors contribute to the lower pass rate in the larger schools.